University of Maryland welcomes back Maryland Day this weekend

 Maryland Day, an annual tradition since 1999 that welcomes people to celebrate the University of Maryland (UMD) community's achievements, returns in person this Saturday for the first time since the start of the pandemic in 2020.

-The university says at least 80,000 people annually attend Maryland Day, which will allow them to participate in multiple family-friendly events and interactive exhibits throughout the campus.
+The university says at least 80,000 people annually attend Maryland Day - will allow them to participate in multiple family-friendly events and interactive exhibits throughout the campus.

 Maryland Day will start at 10 a.m. to 4 p.m. in College Park on April 30 with free admission and parking.